NVIDIA/VariantWorks/docs/source/features.rst

 Currently available data loaders -

 * :class:`ReadPileupDataLoader<variantworks.dataloader.ReadPileupDataLoader>` - encapsulates loading samples from VCF and using PileupEncoders to generate training data.
+  This type of data loader is typically useful for variant calling tasks which process BAMs and VCFs simultaneously.
+* :class:`HDFDataLoader<variantworks.dataloader.HDFDataLoader>` - encapsulates a generalized, multi-threaded data loader for loading tensors from HDF files.
+This type of data loader is frequently used when data is prepared/serialized ahead of time into a HDF file and directly read from the HDF file during training/evaluation loops.

 Reference Networks